jspaper/fivebeans/README.md

 __beanstalkd__: where to connect
 __watch__: a list of tubes to watch.
 __handlers__: a list of handler files to require
 __ignoreDefault__: true if this worker should ignore the default tube
+__maxReserves__: worker maximum reserve times, default to 10 times.

 If the handler paths don't start with `/` the current working directory will be prepended to them before they are required.